kevinhubbard/Discovery/readme.md

-Web application that lets users discover and add places or activites in NJ.
+<h1>Web application that lets users discover and add places or activites in NJ.</h1>

 To run this app: